The limits of SDP relaxations for general-valued CSPs: Introduction

+Our main result is incomparable with the results obtained by Schoenebeck~\cite{Schoenebeck08:focs}, Tulsiani~\cite{Tulsiani09:stoc}, and Chan~\cite{Chan16:jacm} in the context of (in)approximability.
+On the one hand, our results capture exact solvability rather than approximability.
+On the other hand, we give a stronger result as our result applies to general-valued CSPs rather than only to Max-CSPs or finite-valued CSPs.
+General-valued CSPs are more expressive than their special cases Max-CSPs and finite-valued CSPs since general-valued CSPs also include decision CSPs as a special case and thus can use ``hard'' or ``strict'' constraints.
+The results on Max-CSPs~\cite{Schoenebeck08:focs,Tulsiani09:stoc,Chan16:jacm} were extended by (problem-specific) reductions to some problems (such as Vertex Cover) which are not captured by Max-CSPs but are captured by general-valued CSPs.
+Our results are not problem specific and apply to \emph{all} general-valued CSPs.
+In particular, we give a \emph{complete} characterisation of which \emph{general-valued} CSPs are solved exactly by the Lasserre SDP hierarchy.

-Using different techniques (definability in counting logics), Dawar and Wang have recently obtained a similar result in the special case of $\mathbb{Q}$-valued languages, i.e., for finite-valued CSPs~\cite{Dawar17:lics}.
-Using tools from proof complexity, Atserias and Ochremniak have recently shown (among other things) a similar result in the special case of $\{0,\infty\}$-valued languages, i.e., for (decision) CSPs~\cite{Atserias17:icalp}.
+Our results generalise some of the results of Dawar and Wang~\cite{Dawar17:lics} and Atserias and Ochremiak~\cite{Atserias17:icalp}.
+In particular, using definability in counting logics, Dawar and Wang have established our main result in the special case of $\mathbb{Q}$-valued languages, i.e., for finite-valued CSPs~\cite{Dawar17:lics}.
+Moreover, using tools from proof complexity, Atserias and Ochremiak have established (among other things) our main result in the special case of $\{0,\infty\}$-valued languages, i.e., for (decision) CSPs~\cite{Atserias17:icalp}.